ST. JOHN LUTHERAN CHURCH

 The Friendship Circle studies God's Word together, supports outreach events, serves meals for the congregation, identifies and promotes opportunities for Christian growth, and completes various projects throughout the year.

-Voices For God Choir - Choir Director: Paula Moege
+Voices For God Choir - Choir Director: Cheryl Buttenhoff

 The Choir performs occasionally during Church Services and occasionally at concerts throughout the year.